taurgis/lib_dynamiccaching/README.md

 # lib_dynamiccaching: Storefront Reference Architecture (SFRA)

 This is the repository for the lib_dynamiccaching plugin.
-This plugin adds Sentry Monitoring, including the following capabilities:
+This plugin adds dynamic page caching, including the following capabilities:

 * Dynamic stock based cache timings, based on Active Data